List of Family Affairs characters: Ben Galloway

 Ben Galloway was played by Peter England.
 He is a member of Roy housing project at 14 Stanley Street.
-He briefly dates Chris Jacobs until he admits he is gay.
-They remain friends, and subsequently leave to find alternative accommodation in Brixton in September 2003.
+He briefly dates Chris Jacobs until he admits that he was gay.
+They remained friends, and subsequently leave to find alternative accommodation in Brixton in September 2003.

 Elsa Gates

 Elsa Gates was played by Delena Kidd from episode one in March 1997 until 1998.
 She is married to Jack and is the mother of Annie Hart and the grandmother of Duncan, Holly, Melanie and Jamie Hart.
 Elsa is very prim and conservative, and struggled to accept the lifestyle choices of some of her grandchildren, like Duncan's promiscuity and Holly's bisexuality.
 In 1998, she is involved in a car accident after Jack drives them home while drunk.
 Elsa is knocked unconscious and Jack makes it look like she was driving the car that night.
 When her memory starts to return, he suffocates her and then commits suicide.